-- (1) Copyright in a cinematograph film vests the exclusive right to do or to authorize the doing of any of the following acts in the Republic: - (a) Reproducing the film in any manner or form; - (b) causing the film, in so far as it consists of images, to be seen in public, or, in so far as it consists of sounds, to be heard in public; - (c) broadcasting the film; - (d) causing the film to be transmitted in a diffusion service, unless such service transmits a lawful television broadcast, including the film, and is operated by the original broadcaster; - [paragraph (d) substituted by section 5(b) of Act 56 of 1980] - (e) making an adaptation of the film; - (f) doing, in relation to an adaptation of the film, any of the acts specified in relation to the film in paragraphs (a) to (d) inclusive.
+- (1) Copyright in a cinematograph film vests the exclusive right to do or to authorize the doing of any of the following acts in the Republic: - (a) Reproducing the film in any manner or form; - (b) causing the film, in so far as it consists of images, to be seen in public, or, in so far as it consists of sounds, to be heard in public; - (c) broadcasting the film;

-(g) importing (other than importing for the private and domestic use of the importer), selling, letting, offering or exposing for sale or hire by way of trade, or distributing, directly or indirectly, a reproduction or an adaptation of the film.
+- (d) causing the film to be transmitted in a diffusion service, unless such service transmits a lawful television broadcast, including the film, and is operated by the original broadcaster; [paragraph (d) substituted by section 5(b) of Act 56 of 1980] - (e) making an adaptation of the film; - (f) doing, in relation to an adaptation of the film, any of the acts specified in relation to the film in paragraphs (a) to (d) inclusive. - (g) letting, or offering or exposing for hire by way of trade, directly or indirectly, a reproduction or an adaptation of the film.

-[paragraph (g) added by section 6 of Act 52 of 1984]
+[paragraph (g) added by section 6 of Act 52 of 1984 and substituted by section 1 of Act 61 of 1989]